 3. High levels of chronic stress, trauma and fear

 4. Electromagnetic radiation

-Could it be that this is what people die of now too, or is this just a crazy, far fetched thought?
-Does this explain why members of the same household, school or institution get sick at the same time; not because they have caught a contagious virus, but because they have been exposed to one of more of the above factors?
+Could it be that this is what people die of now, too?
+Does this explain why members of the same household, school or institution get sick at the same time -f not because they have caught a contagious virus, but because they have been exposed to one of more of the above factors?

 Putting Big Pharma out of business